 Bee flowers provide abundant nectar and pollen for bees.
 Bees obtain all of their carbohydrates from floral nectar, and all of their protein from floral pollen.
 They convert the nectar into honey, and use the protein in pollen to feed their young.
-Learn which flowers in your region provide vital nutrition for bees.
+Learn which flowers in Minnesota provide vital nutrition for bees.
+Also learn which flowers provide vital nutrition for bees in your region.
 Join the Great Sunflower Project, http://www.greatsunflower.org/ along with more than 100,000 other citizens to plant bee-friendly plants and hunt for bees -- a great school project!

 Most bees (between 60 and 70%) dig burrows in the ground.
 These bees prefer dry, sandy soil bare of vegetation, often on hillsides.
 You can attract ground-nesting bees simply by making sure to leave some spots of exposed, undisturbed soil in your yard.